KhalidObaide/KhalidObaide/README.md

 - 👯 I’m looking to collaborate on python3 projects.
 - 🤔 I’m looking for help with learning AI.
 - 💬 Ask me about anything you want to !
-- 📫 How to reach me: Instagram: @KhalidObaide
+- 📫 How to reach me: sayedkhalidobaide@gmail.com
 - ⚡ Fun fact: I love to chat with you! ❤️ ❤️ ❤️